Article I. Name

 Article VI.
 Terms of Office

 The president elect will be elected for a three-year term and serves one year of that term as president elect, one year as president, and one year as immediate past president.
 The ALA division councilor of the PLA will be elected for a term of three years.
 Six (6) members at large will serve staggered terms of three years each; two members are elected each year.
+Every third spring, the immediate past president will appoint a fiscal officer to serve a three-year term beginning on July 1 of that same year.

 No member will hold more than one elected position on the Board of Directors at a time.
 Election or appointment to a second position creates an immediate vacancy in the first.